meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 - `IN [valueA, valueB]` selects all documents whose chosen field contains at least one of the specified values.
 The expression `genres IN [horror, comedy]` returns all documents whose `genres` includes either `horror`, `comedy`, or both
 - `EXIST` checks for the existence of a field.
 Fields with empty or null values still count as existing.
 The expression `release_date NOT EXIST` returns all documents without a `release_date`

-When creating an expression with a field name or value identical to a filter operator such as `AND` or `NOT`, you must wrap it in quotation marks: `title = "NOT" AND title = "AND"`.
+When creating an expression with a field name or value identical to a filter operator such as `AND` or `NOT`, you must wrap it in quotation marks: `title = "NOT" OR title = "AND"`.

 ::: tip
 String expressions are read left to right. `NOT` takes precedence over `AND` and `AND` takes precedence over `OR`.
 You can use parentheses to ensure expressions are correctly parsed.